FIM with Jim

 There’s a lot of requisite background knowledge, friction, and occasionally conflicting trade-offs that need to be made between FIM methodology, FIM creation, and FIM operations.
 FrankenFIM is that bridge (hopefully).
 To talk about FrankenFIM though, it’s useful to first set the stage for what FIM is and how we use them before we start our interrogation.
 The first step in that will be to set up some core terminology, most from the field and some from my own making.

-As noted, there are a wide variety of FIM libraries and flood modeling algorithms and their origins and linage are not particularly clear.
-While not meaningful in terms of implementation or prediction skill, it can be useful to compare and contrast development directions and so to place a few of the key methods I deploy into context, I’ll take a step back and describe the history and linage of a few of the more popular tools and libraries we use to map flooding.
+As noted, there are a wide variety of FIM libraries and flood modeling algorithms and their origins and lineage are not particularly clear.
+While not meaningful in terms of implementation or prediction skill, it can be useful to compare and contrast development directions and so to place a few of the key methods I deploy into context, I’ll take a step back and describe the history and lineage of a few of the more popular tools and libraries we use to map flooding.

 History of FIM